-The Board of Trustees approves expenses related to the administration and management of the RRS.
+The Board approves expenses related to the administration and management of the RRS.
 These expenses are included in a budget prepared using the full accrual basis of accounting.
 Expenses for goods and services received but not paid for prior to the RRS's fiscal year end are accrued for financial reporting purposes in accordance with GAAP.

-(E) Receivables for Security Transactions
+(E) Security Transactions Receivable

-Receivables from Security Transactions consist of foreign currency and investment security sales that have occurred but are pending the final settlement.
+Security Transactions Receivable consist of foreign currency and investment security sales that have occurred but are pending the final settlement.
 The System recognizes these transactions when they occur.

-(F) Payable for Security Transactions
+(F) Security Transactions Payable

-Payable from Security Transactions consist of foreign currency and investment security purchases that have occurred but are pending the final settlement.
+Security Transactions Payable consist of foreign currency and investment security purchases that have occurred but are pending the final settlement.
 The System recognizes these transactions when the obligation occurs.